justinjstark/DependencyInjectionLifetimes/README.md

 # Dependency Injection Lifetimes
-Demonstrations, Tests, and Examples of Dependency Injection Lifetimes in .NET Core
+Demonstrations, Tests, and Examples of Dependency Injection Lifetimes in .NET

 ## Parts